Learning Council ensure pupils' voices are heard. We believe pupils are the experts about how they learn best!

 There are members, from Year 3 to Year 6 that meet regularly to focus on LEARNING at Aerodrome.
 Their role is to share feedback from their classes to give to staff and make real changes.

-This year the Learning Council have led development about the 'Learning Pit', led assemblies for children and parents as well as develop systems for feedback.
+Learning Council have led development about the 'Learning Pit', led assemblies for children and parents as well as develop systems for feedback.

 The Learning Pit!